 A very high bandwidth internet connection allows the Jakarta ECC to support telepresence technology – composed of three plasma screens for viewing video transmitted from the ship and an IP-based intercom and teleconference system that allows real time audio-video communication with the Okeanos Explorer and other ECCs, such as those in Seattle and at the University of New Hampshire.

 Developing the Jakarta ECC and bringing it online was no small feat!
-Development of the infrastructure took about a year and involved many Indonesian and international institutions, including the Agency for Assessment and Application of Technology (BPPT), the Bandung Institute of Technology (ITB), the Trans Euroasia Information Network (TEIN/3) program and Transpac2.
-Infrastructure such as internet-2 connectivity spans from the USA to hubs located in Tokyo and Hong Kong, and finally into Indonesia and the BRKP building in Ancol (10km from the heart of Jakarta) where the Jakarta ECC resides.
+Development of the infrastructure took about a year and involved many Indonesian and international institutions, including the Agency for Assessment and Application of Technology, the Bandung Institute of Technology, the Trans Euroasia Information Network program, and Transpac2.
+Infrastructure such as Internet-2 connectivity spans from the United States to hubs located in Tokyo and Hong Kong, and finally into Indonesia and the Agency for Maritime and Fishery Research building in Ancol (10 kilometers from the heart of Jakarta) where the Jakarta ECC resides.

-The newest of six ECCs, and the first located in another country, the Jakarta ECC was officially opened on June 18, 2010 by Chairman of the Agency for Maritime and Fishery Research (BRKP) after nearly a year of development and preparation.
-Developed as part of a science and technology partnership between the Republic of Indonesia and USA, the Jakarta ECC will enable scientists located in Jakarta to participate in real-time in expeditions conducted by NOAA Ship Okeanos Explorer – during the INDEX SATAL 2010 expedition, and in coming years.
+The newest of six ECCs, and the first located in another country, the Jakarta ECC was officially opened on June 18, 2010, by Chairman of the Agency for Maritime and Fishery Research after nearly a year of development and preparation.
+Developed as part of a science and technology partnership between the Republic of Indonesia and the United States, the Jakarta ECC will enable scientists located in Jakarta to participate in real time in expeditions conducted by via the Okeanos Explorer – during the INDEX-SATAL 2010 expedition and in coming years.